-An injured worker has the right to be treated by a doctor of his choice, as long as the doctor is a BWC-certified healthcare provider.
-Many times, family doctors do not treat job-related injuries because they are concerned about the paperwork involved and/or the hassles associated with claims procedures.
-Your family doctor may be able to refer you to a BWC-certified provider.
+An injured Ohio worker may be treated by a doctor of his choice, as long as the doctor is a BWC-certified healthcare provider.
+Often, family doctors do not treat job-related injuries because they are concerned about the paperwork involved and/or the hassles associated with claims procedures.
+Your family doctor refer you to a BWC-certified provider.
 You can also ask for recommendations from co-workers, your union representative, your attorney, or other people who have received treatment for a work injury.
-The BWC and your MCO maintain lists of physicians who treat industrial injuries, as well.
+The BWC and your MCO also maintain lists of physicians who treat industrial injuries.

 I want to change doctors.
 How?